krunalbadlani/IS21MTECH14008-PD-workshop/README.md

 6. The outputs are as follows:

+(We can select in magic by selecting a region by left click followed by right, pressing s and then z for zooming into it)

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images2/picrorv32a%20in%20magic.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images2/io%20exploration.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images2/io%20exploration%20hori.png)

-macros are at bottom left:
+standard cells are at bottom left:

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images2/marcros%20at%20bottom%20left.png)